JeffVandrewJr/flask-ezmail/README.md

 # Flask-EZMail

 Flask-EZMail is easier email for Flask.

-It is a fork of Flask-Mail. it maintains high compatibility with Flask-Mail, such that very little code refactoring is needed to switch from one to the other.
+Flask-EZMail is a fork of Flask-Mail. it maintains high compatibility with Flask-Mail, such that very little code refactoring is needed to switch from one to the other.

 Flask-Mail is a convenient wrapper for smtlib, but it requrires that SMTP settings be loaded on app creation.
 If your user is entering SMTP settings via a web interface, it's not optimal and requires workarounds.